 Edwin Starr - War

 When the song was released in 1969, it was an anti-war song in light of the Vietnam War.
-Unfortunately still current....
+Unfortunately still relevant....

-Since war is good for nothing except destroying everything and killing or psychologically damaging people, one wonders what keeps Russia and Ukraine in this war.
+Since war is good for nothing except destroying everything and killing or psychologically damaging people, one wonders what is keeping Russia and Ukraine in this war.
 According to unconfirmed information, 200,000 Russian soldiers and more than 100,000 Ukrainian soldiers have already been killed or wounded.
 The areas that Russia wanted to conquer have been partially destroyed (see Mariopol or Bachmut) and ordinary people have fled or been abducted or tortured or killed.

-Play it on a music service
+Play on another music service

 Just click on the corresponding icon and the player will open.
 If you are logged in, you can listen to the whole song.